How to Easily Sleep When Your Mind is Preoccupied

 Every night, I write down the highlights of my day.
 I focus on the positive.
 For example, I may write down everything that I accomplished and any pleasant surprises from the day.
 If something is bothering me, I first write about it to let it out and then focus on the happy moments of the day.

 Reminding myself that I had a good day, helps to stop stressing about what will happen tomorrow and what I could have done better during the day.

 You should try it!
 Here are a few journals to help you start:

-If you've been following Hello Peaceful Mind, you already know that I am a bookaholic.
+If you’ve followed Hello Peaceful Mind, you already know that I am a bookaholic.

 Here is the thing, I cannot sleep without reading.

 Simply because reading helps to stop thinking.
 If you read fiction, you are transported into a different world.
-If you read non-fiction, your mind is not focus on your troubles anymore.
+If you read non-fiction, your mind is not focused on your troubles anymore.

 So read my friend, read anything you want, but read.

 If you want some suggestions, check out our book reviews: